 Squid and calamari differ in size and the shape of some of their parts slightly and calamari is considered more tender (or finer) and therefore more expensive than squid.
 Squid also comes in different sizes, with smaller varieties being more tender to cook.

 SQUID & CALAMARI NUTRITION

 As with other seafood, calamari and squid are pretty nutritious and have many health benefits.
-They provide copper, selenium, zinc, and are great sources of vitamins B. They are high in protein and low in calories and carbohydrates, making them a great choice for those managing their weight and blood sugar.
+They provide copper, selenium, and zinc, and are great sources of B vitamins.
+They are high in protein and low in calories and carbohydrates, making them a great choice for those managing their weight and blood sugar.

 HOW TO PREPARE SQUID

 For this recipe, I am using fresh, whole, medium-sized squid tubes but you can also use calamari.
 If you’re buying whole, uncleaned squid, I recommend this article to learn how to clean squid from scratch.
 But, I usually ask the fishmonger to clean it initially, so I don’t have to remove the insides and the fin/beak etc.